artdiev/akommo-dashboard/README.md

 A GraphQL-powered, single-page dashboard application for [Saleor](https://github.com/mirumee/saleor/).
 This is a fork of the original Mirumee dashboard with customized logos, style and added views for our custom saleor API.

+Please note that logos included in this fork are the property of their respective owners.

 ## Demo

 See the [public demo](https://demo.saleor.io/dashboard/) of Saleor Dashboard!